Logon and Logoff

 Select a connection or multiple connections in the address book.
 On the Connection tab click Logon:

-- Provided that the remote PC is accessible, the connection icon will briefly display an hourglass icon meaning that a logon attempt is in progress.
-The connection icon will then change to the Logged On status (learn about statuses):
+The connection icon will change to the Logged On status (learn about statuses):

 You can set the Viewer to automatically log on to remote PCs.